violapterinblog/violapterinblog.github.io/_posts/notices/2017-03-17-installing-arch-linux.md

 # Installation of system files

-Internet connection is required, since we will download packages.
+Now the internet connection is required, since we will download packages.
-The best situation is that you are using a PC with ethernet automatically connected.
+It is best that you have ethernet automatically connected.
-If not, you have to set it in command line (which is not covered here).
+Otherwise, you have to set it in command line (which is not covered here).
 Alternatively, you may use a Wifi (not covered here either).
 We may test connection with (say)

     # ping -c 3 www.google.com

 Edit the list of mirrors,
-so the servers physically closer to you are preferred.
+so that closer servers are preferred.
 (You may use `nano`
 if you are unfamiliar with `vi`, and same hereafter.)

     # vi /etc/pacman.d/mirrorlist

-Install the base packages.
-This will take quite a while, about twenty minutes in my case.
+Install the base packages, which will take quite a while, about twenty minutes in my case.

     # pacstrap -i /mnt base base-devel

-Generate the `fstab` file that specifies information about mounted partitions, and write it to the configuration file.
+Generate the `fstab` file (which specifies information about mounted partitions), and write it to the configuration file.

     # genfstab -U /mnt > /mnt/etc/fstab

 # Language and location

-In completing the remaining tasks, temporarily take `/mnt` to be the root directory (the target partition where Arch Linux is to be installed).
+In completing the remaining tasks, temporarily take `/mnt` to be the root directory (the partition where Arch Linux will be installed).

     # arch-chroot /mnt

-I would like to work with English interface, but have to display and type Chinese.
-I thus choose American English to be the default for system display, but further install Chinese input methods.
+I shall choose American English to be the default for system display, and further install Chinese input methods.
-To do so, edit the languages we want to enable.
+To do so, edit the languages to be enabled.

     # vi /etc/locale.gen

 I have to uncomment (delete the `#`) before the line `en_US.UTF-8 UTF-8` and `zh_TW.UTF-8 UTF-8`.
-Then, `locale-gen` generates necessary information for all languages enabled, while `locale.conf` specifies only system display.
+Then, `locale-gen` generates necessary information for all languages enabled, while `locale.conf` specifies system display.

     # locale-gen
     # echo "LANG=en_US.UTF-8" > /etc/locale.conf
     # export LANG=en_US.UTF-8

-Next install the input method framework Ibus (package `ibus`) and the input method Rime (package `ibus-rime`).
+FOr me, I have to install the input method framework Ibus (package `ibus`) and the input method Rime (package `ibus-rime`).
 It supports several Chinese input methods.
 To initiate it at startup, add these lines in `~/.xinitrc`:

     export GTK_IM_MODULE=ibus